FarizKesten/smart_palletizer/README.md

 **data/model:** contains the trained YOLOv8 model

 **data/dataset:** contains the synthetic dataset.
-(I was complenting of removing these images from the repo since they are quite large, but I figure you might want to have them for testing purposes)
+(Only first 20 images are saved to make this repo small.
+For training during synthertic data generation around 1000 dataset will be generated
 ---